openpdfsaucer/openpdfsaucer/README.md

 * Table Support: The library facilitates the creation of tables in PDF documents.
 * Encryption: You can encrypt PDF documents for security purposes.
 * Page Layout: OpenPDF allows you to set the page size, orientation, and other layout properties.
+* Flying Saucer is a pure-Java library for rendering arbitrary well-formed XML (or XHTML) using CSS 2.1 for layout and formatting, output to Swing panels, PDF, and images.

 ## License
+OpenPDFSaucer is licended with GNU Lesser General Public License (LGPL), Version 2.1.
+This is the same license as the source code it is forked from: OpenPDF and Flying Saucer.

 [GNU Lesser General Public License (LGPL), Version 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1)